Probing Predictions on OOD Images via Nearest Categories: NCG for Corrupted Data

 \section{NCG for Corrupted Data}

 Do the trends that we have seen for NCG also hold for other OOD data besides unseen classes?
-We consider images with Gaussian noise, blur, JPEG artifacts, snow, speckle, etc~\cite{hendrycks2019robustness}.
+We consider images with Gaussian noise, blur, JPEG artifacts, snow, speckle, etc~\citep{hendrycks2019robustness}.
 We use ``-C'' to denoted the corrupted version of a dataset, e.g., CIFAR10-C (C10-C), CIFAR100-C (C100-C), and ImgNet100-C (I-C), which consists of corrupted images from the CIFAR10 (C10), CIFAR100 (C100), and ImgNet100 (I) datasets.
 C10-C and C100-C have $18$ kinds of corruption, each with $5$ corruption levels.
 I-C has $15$ kinds of corruption, each with $5$ levels.
 We consider models trained on regular datasets, C10, C100, and I (instead of removing the unseen class).
 We use \textit{corrupted set} to refer to a corruption type and intensity level.
 For C10 and C100, there are $90$ corrupted sets for each dataset; for I, there are $75$ corrupted sets.
 We consider NCG under $\ell_2$ distance for both the pixel and learned feature spaces.
-We train on C10, C100, and I and measure NCG accuracy on C10-C, C100-C, and I-C, respectively; each training method is measured on $255$ corruption sets.
+We train on C10, C100, and I and measure NCG score on C10-C, C100-C, and I-C, respectively; each training method is measured on $255$ corruption sets.

-\mypara{Results.} In both pixel and feature space, we find that \textbf{all} the $255$ corruption sets have an NCG accuracy above chance level.
-For robust models, we find that in the pixel space, TRADES(2) has an NCG accuracy higher than naturally trained models on \textbf{all} 255 corrupted sets.
-Quantitatively, on average (over the $90$ and $75$ corrupted sets), TRADES has an NCG accuracy that is $1.35 \pm .02$, $1.36 \pm .03$, and $1.66 \pm .04$ times higher than naturally trained models for CIFAR10, CIFAR100, and ImgNet100 respectively.
-Hence, in pixel space, the TRADES training procedure leads to much higher NCG accuracy for corrupted data.
+\mypara{Results.} In both pixel and feature space, we find that \textbf{all} the $255$ corruption sets have an NCG score above chance level.
+For robust models, we find that in the pixel space, TRADES(2) has an NCG score higher than naturally trained models on \textbf{all} 255 corrupted sets.
+Quantitatively, on average (over the $90$ and $75$ corrupted sets), TRADES has an NCG score that is $1.35 \pm .02$, $1.36 \pm .03$, and $1.66 \pm .04$ times higher than naturally trained models for CIFAR10, CIFAR100, and ImgNet100 respectively.
+Hence, in pixel space, the TRADES training procedure leads to much higher NCG score for corrupted data.
 On the other hand, in the feature space, the results are much less conclusive.
-In particular, the robust models still have higher NCG accuracy on average, but this does not happen consistently across corruption types or datasets (see Appendix~\ref{app:additional_corrupted_results}).
+In particular, the robust models still have higher NCG score on average, but this does not happen consistently across corruption types or datasets (see \cref{app:additional_corrupted_results}).